When The Road Beckons you – go!

 When the road beckons, go!
 “I did the Camino last year, a pilgrimage in Spain that dates beyond the 9th century.
 I walked alone 500 miles in 40 days, but actually, never alone.
 When it beckons you – go!

-The Camino de Santiago de Compostela, popularized by the film “The Way” starring Martin Sheen, is the ancient pilgrimage paths that lead to Santiago de Compostela, the traditional site of the tomb of Saint James.
-According to legend, at James’ death his disciples put his tomb on a boat.
-The boat headed off on its own, wandered the Mediterranean and came to rest in the bay below the Spanish town of Finesterre (“end of the world”), the western edge of the European continent.
+The Camino de Santiago de Compostela, popularized by the film “The Way” starring Martin Sheen, is the ancient pilgrimage path that leads to Santiago de Compostela, the traditional site of the tomb of Saint James.
+According to legend, at James’ death, his disciples put his tomb on a boat.
+The boat headed off on its own, wandered the Mediterranean and came to rest in the bay below the Spanish town of Finisterre (“end of the world”), the western edge of the European continent.
 Jesus had told the apostles to proclaim His resurrection to the ends of the earth, so surely St. James would have followed the Lord’s command even in death.
 According to the legend, the boat turned to stone and can still be seen in the bay.
-The tomb was taken inland and laid to rest in the compostela (field) that is now the town of Santiago de Compostela.
+The tomb was taken inland and laid to rest in the Compostela (field) that is now the town of Santiago de Compostela.

 By the 9th century, with access to the Holy Land closed to Christians by the Saracens, pilgrims from all over Europe made their way in large numbers to Santiago.
 The stones and pathways have been made smooth and are made holy by more than 1,200 years under the feet of pilgrims.